 Alternative Water Program

-As California continues to experience one of the most severe droughts in its history, many residents and businesses are looking for innovative ways to conserve and reduce consumption of drinking water.
+As California’s climate is subject to periods of drought, many residents and businesses are looking for innovative ways to conserve and reduce consumption of drinking water.

 There are a number of simple, low-cost methods that can be used to conserve water.
 These include: